kfulton121/kfulton121.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper exploring alternatives to code writing as a method for secure development studies has been accepted at <a href="https://www.usenix.org/conference/soups2024">SOUPS 2024</a>!
+<b style = "background-color:#023020;"> GOOD NEWS:</b> Our paper exploring alternatives to code writing as a method for secure development studies has been accepted at <a href="https://www.usenix.org/conference/soups2024">SOUPS 2024</a>!